Drowsiness / Sleepiness; Causes, Symptoms, Diagnosis, Treatment, Prevention

 • Behavioral Measures to Improve Sleep – Improving duration of sleep and ensuring proper sleep hygiene (sleep-related behaviors) are essential first steps in helping to alleviate symptoms of excessive sleepiness in all patients.
 Patients should be encouraged to allow enough time in their schedules for an adequate amount of sleep to feel refreshed or well rested.
 Additionally, physicians should educate their patients about the practice of good sleep habits.
 These habits include maintaining a regular sleep-wake schedule (7 days a week); creating a quiet, cool, and comfortable bedroom environment that is conducive to sleep; limiting time spent in bed for activities other than sleep; and ensuring avoidance of caffeine, nicotine, alcohol, heavy metals, and strenuous exercise at least 3 hours before bedtime.

-You Might Also Like Stroke; Types, Causes, Symptoms, Diagnosis, Treatment
+You Might Also Like Down Syndrome; Causes, Symptoms, Diagnosis, Treatment

 Home Remedies and Over the Counter Medications